What are the benefits of sewer relining and maintenance hole rehabilitation?

 Can I use my water during the works?

 Yes, this work will not affect your service.
 Due to a small risk of back pressure occurring in household toilets, we recommend closing toilet lids and placing a heavy object on top, during these works.
 We also recommend that customers limit the use of showers, washing machines and pool back washing equipment while work is underway.
-Sewage may need to be re-directed away from the work site using tanker trucks or by-pass piping.
-We will notify impacted customers prior to any of these activities taking place.

 What time will works start and finish?